2016 6 Hours of Silverstone: Race

 Weather conditions at the start of the event were dry and sunny.
 The air temperature throughout the race was between 8.4 to 11.5 C with a track temperature ranging from 6.6 to 14.5 C; although conditions were expected to remain consistent throughout the race, the possibility of a late rain shower was forecast.
 52,000 people attended the race weekend.
 The race began at 12:00 British Summer Time (UTC+01:00) with actor Patrick Dempsey having the honour of waving the green flag.
 Lotterer maintained his pole position advantage going into the first corner.
 Jarvis behind him held second place, but came under pressure from Webber.
 Derani immediately attacked Rusinov and moved to the lead of LMP2 after overtaking him under braking at Brooklands corner.
 Sébastien Buemi overtook Toyota teammate Mike Conway to move into fifth place but the latter retook the position three minutes later.
-Webber set the race's fastest lap so far, at one minute and 30.309 seconds, to run one second behind Jarvis.
+Webber set the race's fastest lap so far, at 1:30.309, to run one second behind Jarvis.
 Jarvis was delayed by a slower car and Webber passed him for second.
 Jarvis then fended off a challenge from Dumas for third.
 Lotterer used the battle to increase his advantage to five seconds while Stevens and Vitaly Petrov impacted each other while battling for fifth in LMP2.

 Brendon Hartley (pictured in 2014) held the No. 1 Porsche's lead until he retired because of heavy contact with Michael Wainwright.

 Buemi moved back ahead of Conway in the battle for fifth, while Lotterer was impeded by an LMP2 and LMGTE car at Becketts corner and Webber was delayed by the two vehicles at Stowe corner.
 Jarvis came across the two slower cars at Copse corner and narrowly held off an overtaking manoeuvre from Dumas.
 The Audi moved across the track at Becketts corner upon coming across more slower traffic.
 Webber caught Lotterer and after closing up to him through Club corner.
 While lapping Rossiter, Webber moved to the front of the race heading into Abbey corner.
 Webber began to pull away from Lotterer.
 Jarvis was delayed by Rossiter, allowing Dumas to attack but went into grass on the Wellington straight.
 After making contact Bruno Senna overtook Rusinov driving into Maggots corner for second place in LMP2.
 The first round of pit stops began after 37 minutes with Derani making a pit stop, promoting Senna into the LMP2 lead.
 Jarvis was the first of the overall leaders to make a pit stop for fuel and tyres and was followed by teammate Lotterer one minute later.
 Dumas and both Toyota cars made stops with Jani taking over from Dumas and Kamui Kobayashi switched positions with Conway.
 Webber stopped one lap later and Hartley climbed aboard the No. 1 Porsche.